codewithsadee/codewithsadee/README.md

 ## 🚀 About Me

-I'm **Sadee**, a passionate **Full-Stack Developer** with a love for coding, learning, and exploring the latest in web technologies.
-Based in **Bangladesh**, I specialize in creating robust, scalable applications using the **MERN stack** and other modern technologies.
+I'm **Sadee**, a passionate **Full-Stack Developer** with a love for coding, learning, and exploring the latest in web technologies, I specialize in creating robust, scalable applications using the **MERN stack** and other modern technologies.

 As the **Founder & CEO** of **codewithsadee**, I aim to empower developers through **comprehensive, step-by-step tutorials** on YouTube.